CMU-17-214/s2024/assignments/hw1.md

 ## Evaluation

-The assignment is worth 150 points.
+The assignment is worth 135 points.
 We will grade the assignment with this rubric:

-**New card organizer (50pt):**
+**New card organizer (45pt):**

-- [ ] 20: The solution implements the above specification correctly and nothing more for both languages (partial credit 15pt for one language)
+- [ ] 20: The solution implements the above specification correctly and nothing
-- [ ] 5: The TypeScript implementation is reasonably well documented, using the API documentation style of the language.
-- [ ] 5: The Java implementation is reasonably well documented, using the API documentation style of the language.
+- [ ] 5: The implementation is reasonably well documented, using the API documentation style of the language.
-* [ ] 20: The implementation in both languages is well organized and does not expose unnecessary implementation details (encapsulation) and it programs against interfaces, not classes. (partial credit 15pt for one language)
+* [ ] 20: The implementation is well organized and does not expose unnecessary implementation details (encapsulation) and it programs against interfaces, not classes.

 **Command-line processing (55pt):**

-- [ ] 15: The implementation in both languages makes use of an external library, imported through a package manager (partial credit 10pt for one language)
+- [ ] 15: The implementation makes use of an external library, imported through a package manager.
-- [ ] 20: The implementation in both languages parses and validates target files for card decks and all 4 options listed above.
+- [ ] 20: The implementation parses and validates target files for card decks and all 4 options listed above.
 It rejects invalid options or arguments with an error message.
-Examples of invalid options or arguments include negative numbers for repetitions and organizers that don't exist or contain numbers.  (partial credit 15pt for one language)
+Examples of invalid options or arguments include negative numbers for repetitions and organizers that don't exist or contain numbers.
-- [ ] 20: The implementation in both languages responds correctly to the command-line options -- opens the right card deck, uses the right organization strategies, lists help, etc. (partial credit 15pt for one language)
+- [ ] 20: The implementation responds correctly to the command-line options -- opens the right card deck, uses the right organization strategies, lists help, etc.

-**Infrastructure and style (45pt):**
+**Infrastructure and style (35pt):**

 * [ ] 10: The URL submitted to Canvas is in the specified format and links to a specific commit.
-* [ ] 5: The TypeScript build is executed and passes on GitHub Actions.
-* [ ] 5: The Java build is executed and passes on GitHub Actions.
+* [ ] 5: The build is executed and passes on GitHub Actions.
 * [ ] 5: Most commits are reasonably cohesive
 * [ ] 5: Most commit messages are reasonably descriptive
-* [ ] 5: The TypeScript code generally follows the common TypeScript style guidelines (e.g., as checked by ts-standard)
 * [ ] 5: The Java code generally follows the Java style guidelines (e.g., as checked by CheckStyle)
-* [ ] 5: The implementation in both languages is clean and concise.
+* [ ] 5: The implementation is clean and concise.
 It does not introduce unnecessary variables or dead or out-commented code.